-Originally from the south-west of France, Mrs. Tissot Brown completed her law school in Bordeaux, and specialized in International and European Law.
-After completing her Master’s degree in France and Spain, she first joined the Law Offices of Laurent C. Vonderweidt as an intern.
-She later completed her LLM degree at Loyola Law School, in Los Angeles, passed the California Bar and became an associate attorney in our firm.
+Originally from the south-west of France, Mrs. Tissot Brown completed her law school in Bordeaux, and majored in International and European Law.
+After completing her Master’s degree in France and Spain, she completed her LLM degree at Loyola Law School, in Los Angeles, passed the California Bar and became an associate attorney in our firm.

 Through the years, working for the Law Offices of Laurent C. Vonderweidt she has acquired advanced knowledge in business immigration, and has developed strong ties with the French community in Southern California.
 She helped organized events with the French Chamber of Commerce and the Los Angeles Clippers (NBA team) to promote French heritage.

-Additionally, Mrs. Tissot Brown gave several talks about business immigration in France and in the U.S, including a conference for the MEDEF Gironde, to inform foreign entrepreneurs willing to expand their activities in the United States.
-She also wrote several publications on legal topics for the online magazine, French District, dedicated to the French community in the United States.
+Additionally, Mrs. Tissot Brown gave several talks about business immigration in France and in the U.S, including conferences for the MEDEF Gironde, and news media to inform foreign entrepreneurs willing to expand their activities in the United States.
+She also writes publications on legal topics for online magazines dedicated to the French community in the United States.